crossplane/docs/content/v1.16/guides/crossplane-with-argo-cd.md

 in Argo's [repository](https://github.com/argoproj/argo-cd/tree/master/resource_customizations).
 For example the `Provider` from `pkg.crossplane.io` has already been declared which means that no further configuration is needed.

-Argo CD also enable customising these checks per instance, and that's the mechanism used to provide support of Provider's CRDs.
+Argo CD also enables customizing these checks per instance, and that's the mechanism used to provide support for Provider's CRDs.

 To configure it, edit the `argocd-cm` `ConfigMap` in the `argocd` `Namespace`.
 {{<hint "note">}}